-- 3.1 Planning has an important influence on air quality and also, therefore, the health of humans and ecosystems.
+3.1 Planning has an important influence on air quality and also, therefore, the health of humans and ecosystems.
 Ideally, air quality should be a prime consideration for long term planning, so that land is used and allocated in ways that minimise emissions and that reduce the exposure of people to air pollution.
-As a minimum, the planning system should take decisions on individual proposals that do not lead to poor air quality, nor should it make a series of decisions that collectively produces this undesirable outcome.
+As a minimum, the planning system should not take decisions on individual proposals that lead to unacceptably poor air quality, nor should it make a series of decisions that collectively produces this undesirable outcome.
 The best means of ensuring that this does not occur is to have sound policies in place that guide decision making.
-This document explains what those desirable policies might be to promote better air quality and how individual proposals are best evaluated. - 3.2 It is now beyond dispute that air quality is a major influence on public health and so improving air quality will deliver real benefits.
-In England, with the move of Directors of Public Health into local authorities, along with the creation of Health and Wellbeing Boards and Joint Strategic Needs Assessments, there is another opportunity to refresh the collaboration between planning, environmental health and public health so that collective decisions can be made that influence both air quality and health positively. - 3.3 In the UK it has been estimated that the mortality burden of long term exposure to particulate matter (PM{2.5}) in 2008 was equivalent to nearly 29,000 premature deaths in those aged 30 or older.4 The Public Health Outcomes Framework data tool shows the fraction of mortality attributable to air pollution by local authority (range 2.7 8.3%, average for England 5.4%).5 It is likely that removing exposure to all PM{2.5} would have a bigger impact on life expectancy in England and Wales than eliminating passive smoking or road traffic accidents6.
-The economic cost from the impacts of air pollution in the UK is estimated at £9-19 billion every year which is comparable to the economic cost of obesity (over £10 billion)7.
-The International Agency for Research on Cancer has recently identified outdoor air pollution as a human carcinogen.8 - 3.4 Nitrogen dioxide can also, independently of particulate matter, play an adverse role in exacerbating asthma, bronchial symptoms (even in healthy individuals), lung inflammation and reduced lung function.
+This document explains what those desirable policies might be to promote better air quality and how individual proposals are best evaluated.

+3.2 It is now beyond dispute that air quality is a major influence on public health and so improving air quality will deliver real benefits.
+In England, with the move of Directors of Public Health into local authorities, along with the creation of Health and Wellbeing Boards and Joint Strategic Needs Assessments, there is another opportunity to refresh the collaboration between professionals working in planning, transport, environmental health and public health so that collective decisions can be made that influence both air quality and health positively.

+3.3 In the UK it has been estimated that the mortality burden of long term exposure to particulate matter (PM{2.5}) in 2008 was equivalent to nearly 29,000 premature deaths in those aged 30 or older7.
+The Public Health Outcomes Framework data tool shows the fraction of mortality attributable to air pollution by local authority (range 2.7 - 8.3%, average for England 5.4%)8.
+It is likely that removing exposure to all PM{2.5} would have a bigger impact on life expectancy in England and Wales than eliminating passive smoking or road traffic accidents9.
+The economic cost from the impacts of air pollution in the UK is estimated at £9-19 billion every year which is comparable to the economic cost of obesity (over £10 billion)10.
+In 2013, the International Agency for Research on Cancer has identified outdoor air pollution as causing lung cancer, without identifying the specific pollutants that are the carcinogenic component11.

+3.4 Nitrogen dioxide can also, independently of particulate matter, play an adverse role in exacerbating asthma, bronchial symptoms (even in healthy individuals), lung inflammation and reduced lung function.
 Reduced lung function growth is also linked to nitrogen dioxide exposure at concentrations currently found in many urban areas.
-There is also increasing evidence, as summarised in the HRAPIE review by the WHO 9 , that chronic exposure to NO $2$ may be important for premature mortality effects, but the evidence for an association that is suitable for quantification of the impacts is less strong than for particles.
-It is not yet considered by the Committee on the Medical Effects of Air Pollutants to be sufficiently convincing for this purpose.
-The strength of the association proposed by the HRAPIE review is such that it is comparable to that of PM{2.5}, but only above a threshold of 20 μ g/m3.
+There is also an increasing awareness of evidence, as summarised in the HRAPIE review by the WHO12, that chronic exposure to NO2 may be important for premature mortality effects.
+The strength of this evidence is less than it is for the much larger body of evidence for particles, with regard to the use of a concentration-response function that is suitable for quantification of the impact on mortality.
+The evidence is considered by the Committee on the Medical Effects of Air Pollutants to be sufficient to conclude that NO2 is causing some of the health effects observed in epidemiological studies13 and the Committee is considering recommendations for concentration-response functions.
+The strength of the association for NO2 proposed by the HRAPIE review is such that it is comparable to that of PM{2.5}, but only above a threshold of 20 μg/m3 as an annual mean for adult populations.